Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

-EVOLUTION: HTML Code Object available.
+The EVOLUTION version - HTML Code Object available.

-PROFESSIONAL: HTML Code Object available.
+The PROFESSIONAL version - HTML Code Object available.

 Adding your widget to your WebSite X5 website is achieved by adding a HTML Code Object to pages on your website.
 The snippet must be added to each page where you want it to be displayed.
 For this tutorial we have created two (2) pages, i.e. a page demonstrating the Grid Display and a page demonstrating the Slideshow Display.

 Adding your snippet to your web page.

 For this tutorial we will use the PROFESSIONAL version but indicate where the other versions differ.

 Start your WebSite X5 application.